ppptrice/DATA440_Project/README.md

 > dataset.generate_hist(col = ['TNF-alpha'], n_records = 126, compare_dists = True, distribution = 'negative binomial', prob = 0.25)

 #### generate_records(cols, n_records, distribution, prob)
 This method has very similar attributes to generate_hist. 'cols' is a list containing strings corresponding to the names of the columns in the dataset. 'n_records' refers to the number of rows in the dataframe.
 This method returns a dataframe with the specified columns, number of records, and distribution.
 This is used for the dataframe generation in the last section of the streamlit page.
+Example:
+> dataset.generate_records(cols = ['IFN-gamma, IL-21'], n_records = 25, distribution = 'poisson')

 Additional notes